26 April 2024

 Leaf springs support heavy loads and absorb shocks.
 They help maintain rail alignment by evenly distributing weight and reducing vibrations during train operations.
 Leaf springs are used in freight wagons and older passenger cars to provide durability and stability.

-Heavy springs offer a range of silent benefits that improve overall railway system performance and support rail noise control.
+Heavy springs offer a range of silent benefits that improve overall railway system performance and support rail noise reduction.

 Using heavy springs in trains' suspension systems improves ride quality by reducing vibrations and shocks from the track.
 This leads to a smoother, quieter, and more comfortable journey.